 No code RPA companies

 Though these are not unicorns yet, this field is likely to generate unicorns.
-The claim to fame of these companies is that even the most complicated RPA programs can be completed with no coding.
+The claim to fame of these companies is that even complicated RPA programs can be completed with no coding.
 Though this is difficult to confirm via demos, their Fortune 500 clients show that their solution is competitive against the solutions of more established RPA companies.

 Since these companies had a chance to reimagine RPA while working with clients that already knew of the 1st generation of RPA companies, their solutions tend to cover some of the other blind spots of RPA companies.
 One example is iOS support.

 We were contacted by a US unicorn that wanted to choose an RPA solution for its finance related processes.
 The issue was that team lead who wanted to carry out the programming was operating a Mac.
 Mac support stopped most major RPA vendors in their tracks.
 It’s was to understand why, RPA vendors want to first tackle the largest segment of the market: Windows.
 However, this naturally creates opportunities for new companies trying to grow in the RPA space.

 On top of their focus on user interface, these companies are also relying on leading edge features of RPA to make their platforms stronger.
 For example, Argos Labs is launching an RPA marketplace which further simplifies RPA programming.
 Feel free to read our article on RPA marketplaces and reusable RPA plugins/bots to learn more.

 List of no code / low code RPA companies